galeraga/3D-semantic-parsing/README.md

 $$F_1=2\frac{precision\times recall}{precision+recall}=\frac{TP}{TP+\frac{1}{2}(FP+FN)}$$

-#### For Segmentation

-##### IoU Score (Intersection over Union):
+#### IoU for segmentation

-When we are dealing with a Segmentation problem, not only we need to have in consideration the pixels that we labeled wrongly (false positives) but we need to consider the pixels belonging to the class that we didn't label (false negatives).
+When we are dealing with a segmentation problem, we don't only need to take into account the points that we labeled wrongly (false positives) but also the points belonging to the class that we didn't properly labeled (false negatives).

 $$IoU = \frac{|A\cap B|}{|A \cup B|} = \frac{TP}{TP+FN+FP} $$